mikael-ros/EDAN40-EDAF95.exercises/exercises/malec/class1/readme.md

 **See the method ``multiply`` in [``ClassOneLists.hs``](ClassOneLists.hs)**

 ### 2
-We can't do for loops in Haskell, so our best bet is a recursive function to iterate over a list, in this case a list of characters.
+We can't do for loops in Haskell, so our best bet is a recursive function to iterate over a list, or map.

-Note this method works on any list.

 **See the method ``substitute`` in [``ClassOneLists.hs``](ClassOneLists.hs)**